anasofsilva/fitnesscenter/README.md

 # fitnesscenter
-Web application to manage classes in a fitness center.
+Web application to manage classes, users and teachers in a fitness center.